cajoshuapark/crypto-bot/README.md

 # Crypto-Bot
-Automated Cryptocurrency Trading Bot writtin in Python.
+Automated Cryptocurrency Trading Bot writtin in Python Inspired by Takashi Kotegawa.
 Has customizable Candlestick and Buy & Sell Graphs.
 Updated Mar 20, 2022.

 ## Logging into NDAX Exchange
 Using ccxt library to access NDAX exchange using API Key.